Things to Make From Plastic Bottles – 3 New Ideas!

 - Just experiment with the dimensions until you get something that looks good to you and is appropriate for the size of herbs that you have

-- Store in a light place but out of direct sunlight otherwise the interior will heat up to much and spoil your herbs
+- Store in a light place but out of direct sunlight otherwise the interior will heat up too much and spoil your herbs

 Can you believe that people will really pay this much money to buy herb storage jars when they only take five minute to make from plastic bottles!

 So take a Frugal Tip from the MeanyGoat and get your Recycling Thinking Cap on!
-It is really important to recycle as much as we can, but that doesn’t always mean just sorting the stuff out and going to the bottle bank once a week….if you can make something useful then you are recycling something old AND saving money and resources by not buying something new!
+It is really important to recycle as much as we can, but that doesn’t always mean just sorting the stuff out and going to the bottle bank once a week: if you can make something useful, you are recycling something old AND saving money and resources by not buying something new!